 The goal of RDI is to build or strengthen dynamic intelligence instead of relying on “static intelligence” (that is, the ability to know information or memorize facts).

 Social Thinking Social thinking is what we do when we interact with people: we think about them.
-And how we think about people affects how we behave toward them, which in turn affects how others respond to us, which in turn affects our own emotions.
+How we think about people affects how we behave toward them, which in turn affects how others respond to us, which in turn affects our own emotions.
 Whether we are with friends, sending an email, in a classroom, or at the grocery store, we take in the thoughts, emotions, and intentions of those around us.

 Social Thinking strategies teach individuals